keshavgbpecdelhi/my_first_django_project/README.md

 ![step-2](https://github.com/keshavgbpecdelhi/my_first_django_project/blob/master/Screenshot%20(43).png)

 #
-Now this is my manage.py which I have opened in notepad++ tou can use your favorite editor.
+Now this is my manage.py which I have opened in notepad++ but you can use your favorite editor.
 #
 ![step-3](https://github.com/keshavgbpecdelhi/my_first_django_project/blob/master/Screenshot%20(44).png)

 #
-It is the look how our python scripts are created
+The folder name my_django is created by using the command of startapp which you can look above in cmd then all these files are autopopulated.
+Now, look how our python scripts are created.
 #
 ![step-4](https://github.com/keshavgbpecdelhi/my_first_django_project/blob/master/Screenshot%20(45).png)

 #
 Now here is what we write in h1 tag is going to be shown by using HttpResponse module.
+This is essentially every time modification type script.
+Here we can create as much functions we require so as to create more pages in localhost.
 #
 ![step-5](https://github.com/keshavgbpecdelhi/my_first_django_project/blob/master/Screenshot%20(46).png)